makrai/notes/nozza2003-lang-spec-BERTs.md

   * on average, language-specific BERT models obtain higher results with
   * huge variation in the individual performances

-### Languages Covered The language-specific BERT models proposed
+### Languages Covered.
+The language-specific BERT models proposed

 * range from [high-resourced] languages (e.g., French, Italian) to
 * low-resource languages, such as Yorb and Mongolian.
 At the current date,